Cabrillo State Marine Reserve

 Cabrillo State Marine Reserve (SMR) is a marine protected area (MPA).
-It extends off Cabrillo National Monument in Point Loma, San Diego County on California’s south coast.
-The SMR covers .38 square miles.
-The SMR protects marine life by limiting the removal of marine wildlife from within its borders.
+It extends off Cabrillo National Monument in Point Loma, San Diego, on California's south coast.
+The SMR covers 0.38 sqmi.
+Marine animal removal from the SMR's boundaries is restricted, safeguarding marine life.

 Cabrillo SMR prohibits take of all living marine resources.

 History

 Cabrillo SMR is one of 36 marine protected areas added by the California Fish and Game Commission in December, 2010 during the third phase of the Marine Life Protection Act Initiative.
-The MLPAI is a collaborative public process to create a statewide network of protected areas along California’s coastline.
+The MLPAI is a collaborative public process to create a statewide network of protected areas along California's coastline.

-The south coast’s new MPAs were designed by local divers, fishermen, conservationists and scientists who comprised the South Coast Regional Stakeholder Group.
+The south coast's new MPAs were designed by local divers, fishermen, conservationists and scientists who comprised the South Coast Regional Stakeholder Group.
 Their job was to design a network of protected areas that would preserve sensitive sea life and habitats while enhancing recreation, study and education opportunities.

 The south coast marine protected areas went into effect in 2012.